esbysietalon/cnnimageclassifier/README.txt

 To use:

-Place images to be used to model training in bucket/abnormal/ or bucket/normal/ Run start.bat
+Place images to be used to model training in PLACE_IMAGES_HERE/abnormal/ or PLACE_IMAGES_HERE/normal/, according to how you wish to categorize the images.
+Run start.bat